lxgrf/barrybot/tests/README.md

 - Core business logic
 - Error handling

-Note: Tests for Discord bot commands/cogs are more complex and require significant mocking.
+Note: Tests for Discord slash-command extensions are more complex and require significant mocking.
 The current test suite focuses on testable utility functions and configuration validation.